Inclusive Policy

 Governments stand to benefit from promoting women’s financial inclusion via policy and regulatory reforms.
 A strategic focus on women has the potential to expand markets, spark economic progress, and improve health and education outcomes.

-In 2021, Women’s World Banking engaged 57 financial policymakers and regulatory agencies across 39 countries, creating enabling environments for women.
+As of 2024 Q1, Women’s World Banking has engaged 83 financial policy and regulatory institutions across 47 countries, creating enabling environments for women.

 When women thrive, so do our societies